VernonKoh/ASG1/README.md

 ### Existing features

 * The homepage would include a Contact section, Menu selection and book a test drive
-    * Feature 1- at the top right hand corner i would put a menu section if the user clicked it, it would direct them to the menu where it has different selection to view a type of section.
+    * Feature 1- at the top i would put a menu section if the user clicked it, it would direct them to that section of the page
-    * Feature 2- they could click on the pictures of the LUGATTI pictures to view them in a bigger format
+    * Feature 2- they could click on the login of the bugatti to log into their account.
+    * Feature 3- a booking page
 * Model page helps user to view the beauty of the Lugatti cars and entise them to purchase one of these cars and would direct them to a link to view the pictures in a bigger format.
-* Booking page takes in information of the customer like, Name, email, contact number and date for test drive.
+* Booking page takes in information of the customer like, Name, email and date for test drive.
 * contact page would ask customer for their information like, Name, email, contact number and the questions they would like to ask so that we can contact them back with the answers they want.
-* Social page would also direct them to all of Bugattis social website pages

 * This website is also responsive, so it will work on both desktop and movile.